HSF/hsf.github.io/organization/_posts/2019/2019-05-09-coordination.md

     future.
       - Date now settled, 15th October, 14-18h (avoid ATLAS Week\!).
   - CERN have added some Nvidia GPUs to lxbatch.
-If you want to use them the add “request\_GPUs = 1” to your Condor submit script.
+If you want to use them add “request\_GPUs = 1” to your Condor submit script.
   - RSE 2018 Conference,
     [<span class="underline">https://rse.ac.uk/conf2019/</span>](https://rse.ac.uk/conf2019/).
     - We did not resubmit the abstracts from last year (deadline was May 7), it would